leewtai/leewtai.github.io/courses/applied_methods/syllabus.md

   - Linear regression

 ### Textbooks / Supplies
-No textbook but papers will be shared with the class for reading.
+No textbook but references are available on the syllabus.